Today, many businesses, media, and software creators are using torrents to share files.

 A single torrent download can help spread big media files around the Internet in just a couple of minutes.

-Torrents use Peer-to-Peer (P2P) method BitTorrent, which is one of the most efficient mechanisms to transfer large files over the Internet.
+Torrents use the Peer-to-Peer (P2P) method BitTorrent, which is one of the most efficient mechanisms to transfer large files over the Internet.

 BitTorrent Inc is a company based in San Francisco.
 It is so popular that more than 170 million users adopt its technology on a monthly basis.
 BitTorrent’s protocol moves as much as 40% of the world’s Internet traffic every day.